The meth issue

 Normally meth only shows if the police have been involved or if there is confirmation that meth has been cooked.
 There have been instances where tenants got a meth test on the property and it came back as positive.
 They felt that their landlord/property manager was not fully disclosing and as a result, sent their copies of the test reports to their local council.

-On the other hand, once the local Council receives information that a Methamphetamine lab has been discovered, the information is recorded on the property LIM.
+On the other hand, once the local Council receives information that a methamphetamine lab has been discovered, the information is recorded on the property’s Land Information Memorandum (LIM).
 The local authorities are obliged to store this information and the information would normally stay with the LIM report.
 Once the authorities get involved, your property is likely to stay with this LIM notification.
 This is why it’s better to test and decontaminate before it gets too late and you’re left with an ongoing problem.

 Meth clean up at lower levels of contamination